 High Costs: The initial investment for AI technology, infrastructure upgrades, and staff training can be substantial, particularly for smaller facilities.

-Data Quality and Interoperability: AI models require vast amounts of high quality, structured data.
-However, hospital data is often fragmented and stored in legacy systems that do not easily connect with modern AI platforms.
+Access to High Quality Data: AI models require vast amounts of high quality, structured data.
+However, hospital data is often fragmented, incomplete, or stored in legacy systems that do not easily connect with modern AI platforms.
+Poor data quality can lead to inaccurate predictions and biased outcomes, making data governance and integrity foundational to successful AI implementation.

 Workflow Integration: New AI tools must be seamlessly integrated into existing clinical workflows without causing disruption or adding to the administrative burden on staff.
 Resistance from clinicians who are wary of new technology is another hurdle that requires thoughtful change management.